jcesarmobile/GameCenterOnlinePlugin/README.md

 One of the player lost the game center connection
 The game couldn't connect with the other player
-The game failed to send data to the other player window.gameCenter.matchEnded = function () {
+The game failed to send data to the other player

+window.gameCenter.matchEnded = function () {
-   //Do something when one of the above problems happended
+   //Do something when one of the above problems happened
 }